 Programs & Services at the ASPCA

-The ASPCA Adoption Center, located on Manhattan’s Upper East Side, is open for pet adoptions Monday through Friday.
+The ASPCA Adoption Center is temporarily closed for in-person visitors and offering web-based adoptions in the New York City area.
 Please visit our Adoption Center page for more information.

-You can also visit one of the Animal Care Centers of NYC shelters to adopt a pet.
+You can also make an appointment to visit one of the Animal Care Centers of NYC shelters to adopt a pet.

 Cruelty situations involving animals in New York City should be reported to the NYPD.
 If you live in NYC and need to report animal cruelty, please call 311.
 For crimes in progress, please dial 911.
 Abuse of any kind should be reported to the appropriate authorities immediately.
 Visit our Report Animal Cruelty page to learn more.

 The ASPCA offers free and low-cost spay/neuter surgery for cats and dogs for residents of the five boroughs of New York City.
 Visit the ASPCA Mobile Spay/Neuter Clinic page to find out about eligibility, view our calendar and sign up for the virtual waitlist.

 Pet Care & Well-Being